sigito/Linguee-Workflow-for-Alfred/README.md

 ## Features

-* Rich search resulfts for query translations betwwen English and German.
+* Rich search results for query translations.
 * Use `l` keyword to search in Alfred.
   * The keyword is configurable in the Alfred workflow settings.
 * Open the the translation page in a browser by hitting `↩` (Return) on the result entry.